Mario-Hero/MinCapAnalyzer/README.md

 ```

 ## Example
 Here is a `setTime.cpp` which will set the system time.
-Compile it and run it with `mincap_timeout.sh`, which will print the minimum capability it needs - cap_sys_time.
+Compile it then run it with `mincap_timeout.sh`, which will print the minimum capability it needs - cap_sys_time.